 Q: Can I find unique souvenirs on Santa Maria Street?

 A: Absolutely!
 The street is home to boutique shops selling handmade crafts, souvenirs, and local products.
-It’s a perfect opportunity to pick up a distinctive keepsake.
+It’s a perfect opportunity to pick up distinctive souvenirs from Madeira.

 Please note I am happy to share my photos with you, but please don’t use them without permission.
 Thank you.